Financial Position

 Fit for the Future

 The University of Lincoln is a university of, and for, the 21st century.
-The benefits we bring to our students and local communities are too important to let external pressures overtake us.
+The benefits we bring to our students and local communities are too important to let external pressures deter or distract us.

-Our strategy states the ambition to be a UK top 40 university by 2027.
-This vision remains valid and achievable, and our sense of purpose remains as important as ever: to transform lives and communities.
+Our strategy states the ambition to be a UK top 40 university and a top 500 global university by 2027.
+Our sense of purpose remains as important as ever: to transform lives and communities.

 We have been meeting the needs and aspirations of our region for decades.
-Our focus now is to ensure that we are the right shape and size to be sustainable and successful: to be fit for the future.
+Our focus is to ensure that we are the right shape and size to be sustainable and successful now and as we move forward: to be fit for the future.

 Our Priorities

-The University has taken a series of steps to reduce our expenditure in 2024/25.
+The University has taken a series of steps to balance our income and expenditure.

 This includes reducing non-pay budgets, lowering management costs, and streamlining departmental structures, as well as growing other sources of income.

-The University ran a voluntary severance scheme and a voluntary redundancy scheme in the spring, and has now set a balanced budget for 2024/25 without any compulsory redundancies from this process.
+The University ran a voluntary severance scheme and a voluntary redundancy scheme in spring 2024, and set a balanced budget for 2024/25 without any compulsory redundancies from this process.
 Information on what this means for staff can be found on the University's intranet.

-Where any changes affect students directly, we will keep the relevant student groups informed, and engage with the University's Students' Union.
+Where any changes we make affect students directly, we will keep the relevant student groups informed, and engage with the University's Students' Union.

 Frequently Asked Questions